 Northern Lights are definitely one of the most spectacular light show on earth that is created by nature.
 They are indeed an elusive, magical phenomenon.
 When you for the first time see them dancing around the entire sky above you and change shapes and colors within a short time period, you will understand what we talk about.

-Northern Lights or Aurora Borealis?
+Is it called the Northern Lights or the Aurora Borealis?

 How were the Northern Lights explained in ancient times?